anushkaa-here/cpp-beginner-projects/README.md

 2. Number Guessing Game
 A game where the computer generates a random number between 1 and 100 and the user tries to guess it with hints.

+3. Prime Checker
+A program to check whether a given number is prime or not.

 ## Language Used
 C++